Pertussis (Whooping caugh)

 Whooping cough is a severe respiratory infection in children, especially in the first months of life, but in adolescents and adults the disease is known by chronic and persistent coughing, but it is more common that the infection simply causes cold symptoms in these age groups.
 The infection is caused by a toxin-producing bacterium that causes severe coughing fits that can be life-threatening in children within the first six months of life.

-In the years around 1930-1940, thousands of people died from whooping cough, but the introduction of a vaccine against the disease has dramatically reduced the mortality rate from it.
+In the years around 1930-1940, thousands of people died from whooping cough, but the introduction of a vaccine against the disease has dramatically reduced the mortality rate.
 The spread of the disease has been increasing in the last 20 years, however, and the World Health Organization believes that between 20–40 million cases occur every year in the world, mostly in developing countries.

-Despite good participation in pertussis vaccination, epidemics have occurred every 3–5 years in many countries among adults and older children.
+Despite good participation in pertussis vaccination, epidemics have occurred every 3–5 years among adults and older children in many countries.
 The reason is that the protective effect of the vaccination is greatest in the first years following vaccination and repeated booster doses are needed to maintain the protection.
-Moreover, vaccination does not completely protect against infection, but primarily against serious illness.
+Moreover, vaccination does not completely protect against infection but primarily against serious illness.

 Human-to-human transmission occurs via respiratory (e.g. coughing, sneezing) techniques.
 Individuals are infectious from the onset of symptoms and generally for two weeks after the onset of cough.
-The incubation period of the disease, the period between the time an individual becomes infected and the onset of symptoms, is usually around 2–3 weeks.
+The disease incubation period, between the time an individual becomes infected and the onset of symptoms, is usually around 2–3 weeks.

 Symptoms are, at first, mild colds, followed by a growing cough, mucus build-up, and severe coughing fits, especially at night.
 After about two weeks, symptoms progress to growth with an intense coughing fit accompanied by characteristic sucking sounds upon inhalation.
 Other symptoms include sneezing, runny nose and fever.
 Symptoms of the disease may persist for up to 10 weeks.
 Young children in the first six months of life are particularly prone to severe consequences of the infection, which may include respiratory arrest, seizures, pneumonia, brain dysfunction and death.

-Confirmation of the disease can be achieved by nasopharyngeal biopsy and bacterial DNA search (PCR test).
+Nasopharyngeal biopsy and bacterial DNA search (PCR test) can confirm the disease.
 Samples should be taken as soon as possible after the onset of illness.
 The throat smear is a much smaller sample for pertussis detection than the nasopharyngeal smear.

 Culture of the bacteria from the nose/nasopharynx and serological testing are possible tests that are currently under-represented.